Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

 On April 14, 1865, just five days later, Lincoln and his wife attended Ford's Theater in Washington on Good Friday.
-An actor John Wilkes Booth angered by the end of the Civil War and in a last stitch effort to help the South, shot President Abraham Lincoln in the head.
+An actor John Wilkes Booth angered by the end of the Civil War and in a last-ditch effort to help the South, shot President Abraham Lincoln in the head.
 The following day Lincoln died.
 Despite Booth's intentions, Lincoln's death magnified our nation's need for peace and the nation became more resolute against the slavery issue.

 Excerpt from the History Channel